wabisebi/wabisebi.github.io/blog/i-made-my-first-youtube-video.md

 I Made My First YouTube Video

 Last June I worked on my first video project while visiting Tokyo.
-I used a DJI Osmo Pocket 3—a cute little film camera that I picked up just before I left for Japan.
-Over the course of two weeks, I captured scenes during my solitary walks through Tokyo and lovely day trips with my, now, wife.
+I used a DJI Osmo Pocket 3—a small, cute-looking film camera which stabilizes itself during filming.
+Over the course of two weeks, I captured scenes during my walks through the vast metropolis of Tokyo as well as some lovely day trips with my partner.

 After a ton of YouTube tutorials on editing, color-grading, and audio mixing, this is the final result.
 The music is by one of my favorite Japanese musicians, Tomoyuki Asakawa and proved very helpful while making a selection of shots.